solliancenet/azure-synapse-in-a-day-demos/infrastructure/README.md

 ![The SQL Serverless portion of the diagram is highlighted.](media/diagram-sql-serverless.png "SQL Serverless")

-In addition to the traditional SQL data warehouse functionality, Azure Synapse Analytics has added SQL serverless as a way to execute SQL queries directly against the data lake.
-SQL serverless does not have persistent tables, but is billed based on query run time, enabling rapid data search and cost optimization.
+In addition to the traditional SQL data warehouse functionality, Azure Synapse Analytics has added serverless SQL pools as a way to execute SQL queries directly against the data lake.
+Serverless SQL pools do not have persistent tables, but are billed based on query run time, enabling rapid data search and cost optimization.

 ### Task 1: Query for Parquet files